Lincoln Institute of Higher Education (LIHE) trading as Lincoln Education Australia (LEA)

 The following English language requirements apply for international students or local applicants with international qualifications:

-- IELTS: An overall IELTS band score of 6.5 with at least 6.0; or
+- IELTS: An overall IELTS band score of 6.5 with at least 6.0 in writing and speaking,

-- CAE Advanced (CAE) or CAE Proficiency (CPE): An overall score of 176 with a minimum of 169; or
+- CAE Advanced (CAE) or CAE Proficiency (CPE): An overall score of 176 with a minimum of 169 in writing and speaking; or,

-- PTE Academic: An overall writing communicative score of 58 with a minimum score of 52.
+- PTE Academic: An overall PTE Academic score of 64 with a minimum score of 55 in communicative skills

 Proof of English language proficiency shall not be older than 2 years from the date of commencement of the course applied for.